Amica auto insurance: Overall verdict

 Amica insurance rates for teens

-Here's what a teenage driver can expect to pay annually with Amica compared to average rates for a young and 40-year-old adult.
+Here’s what a teenage driver can expect to pay annually with Amica compared to average rates for a young adult and a 40-year-old.

 Amica insurance rates for adults